kstenschke/xmchord/README.md

 xmchord
 =======

-xmchord is a mouse driver extension for Linux desktops, that enables the usage of mouse buttons like additional modifier keys. xmchord combines `chording*` of mouse and keyboard events: mouse buttons can be chorded with other mouse button- and/or keyboard- events.
-Chording events can be bound to trigger user defined shortcut actions.
+xmchord is a productivity tool for Linux desktops, that allows binding custom functions to `chording*` events of mouse buttons and key presses: this way mouse buttons can be used like additional modifier keys.

 **`*Chording:`** Chording generally means pushing several keys or buttons simultaneously to achieve a result.

-Mouse chording allows for example users of a two-button mouse (or trackball) to trigger the click event of a virtual third button.
+xmchord comes with a comprehensive set of example shortcut actions.

 ## Table of contents